-Allows you to set the CPU Northbridge VID voltage.
-Normal sets the CPU Northbridge VID voltage as required.
+Allows you to set the CPU voltage.
+Auto sets the CPU voltage as required.
+The adjustable range is dependent on the CPU being installed.
 (Default: Normal)

 Note: Increasing CPU voltage may result in damage to your CPU or reduce the useful life of the CPU.